Complete Pure Water Packages

-Browse through our complete collection of Water-Fed Cleaning Packages.
-If you’re running a window cleaning business or simply want an efficient water cleaning system for your home, these pure water systems are your best choice.
-Check out different packages from the industry’s top brands: XERO, Unger, Tucker, and Ettore.
-Pure water cleaning has revolutionized the way we clean windows and surfaces.
-If you want to get started with your water-fed cleaning journey, you’re going to need the basic components.
-Use the different categories to find a product that best suits your business’s needs.
+Check out our complete collection of Water Fed Cleaning Packages and kits.
+If you’re running a professional window cleaning business or just starting out, these pure water window cleaning systems are your best choice.
+Check out different packages from the industry’s top brands like XERO, Pure Water Power, OVA8, Unger, and more.
+Pure water cleaning has revolutionized how we clean windows and surfaces, whether you are working with an RO/DI system, or a DI tank.

-Pure water systems are divided based on whether you will be working with hard or soft water.
-Consider working with total dissolved solids (TDS) of under 100 as soft and over 100 as hard.
-If you're unsure what water is in your area of coverage, check your TDS here.
+Pure water systems are classified into a few different categories based on whether you will work with hard or soft water.
+If your TDS (total dissolved solids) is under 100, your water is considered soft; if it’s 100 it is generally classified as hard water.
+If you're unsure what kind of water you have, check your TDS here.
 Our systems feature different stages of filtration to ensure water is pure through either DI or RO/DI filtration.
-Replacement filters, parts, and fittings are available for when you need them to keep your system running efficiently.
+Replacement filters, parts, and fittings are available when you need them to keep your system running efficiently.

-Determine the length you need for pure water cleaning based on the sort of jobs you'll be taking on.
-Will you be working on low buildings with one or two stories, or large structures with up to five stories?
-Although their telescopic design allows you to work with varying lengths locked in, you don't want to end up with a product that's too long and heavy if you are only working on low jobs.
-The products come in a variety of materials, such as aluminum, fiberglass, or carbon fiber, with varying levels of stiffness and weight.
-Some poles are designed for everyday use and others only for occasional use.
-Each one is equipped with a brush to get you started, but there are many others to choose from when you want to upgrade or change it out.
+Waterfed poles come in various materials, such as aluminum, fiberglass, or carbon fiber, with varying levels of stiffness and weight.
+If you plan on using your waterfed pole daily, we always recommend some type of carbon fiber.
+You’ll fined lex flex in carbon fiber versus aluminum or fiberglass poles.
+Every waterfed pole comes with a brush to get you started, but there are many other brushes to choose from when you want to upgrade or change it out.
 Feeling a bit overwhelmed with all the choices?
 Give us a call or send a message through the live chat at the bottom of the screen.
-Our knowledgeable staff will happily walk you through determining the perfect water-fed package.
+Our Product Experts will happily walk you through determining the perfect water-fed package.